Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Total driving time: appx.
 2.5 hours

-Today is our last full day in Sicily before we complete our loop of the island and fly out of Palermo tomorrow.
-We suggest breaking up the long journey back to Palermo with a final stop today in the coastal city of Cefalù.
+Today is the last full day of our Sicily trip itinerary before you complete the loop of the island and fly out of Palermo tomorrow.
+We suggest breaking up the long drive back to Palermo with a final stop today in the coastal town of Cefalù.
 It’s around 2.5 hours from Taormina.

 You can stay here overnight or, if you have an early flight out tomorrow, continue on afterwards and stay closer to the airport.

-A fishing village with a long past, Cefalù’s terracotta rooftops fan out around the base of La Rocca, the hulking 268 metre-high limestone outcrop that dominates the city skyline.
+A fishing village with a long past, Cefalù’s terracotta rooftops fan out around the base of La Rocca di Cefalù, the hulking 268 metre-high (880 feet) limestone outcrop that dominates the town’s skyline.

-One option for the penultimate day of our 14 day Sicily itinerary is to give it over to a sun lounge at one of Cefalù’s beach clubs.
+One option for the penultimate day of this 14-day Sicily itinerary is to give it over to a sun lounge at one of Cefalù’s beach clubs.
 Just be aware that it can get very busy on the beaches between May and September and you’ll need to get in early if you want a spot.

 Tonight, enjoy one more sunset aperitivo and a classic Sicilian supper in one of Cefalù’s seaside restaurants.